jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d822fd413a79914d39e993d
+id: 5d822fd413a79914d39e993e
-title: Part 117
+title: Part 118
 challengeType: 0
 ---

 # --description--

-Add a `:root` selector to the top of your media query.
-Then redefine all four of the `--building-color` variables to use the value `#000` there.
+Lastly, in the `:root` selector of the media query, redefine all four of the `--window-color` variables to use `#777`.
+When you're done, resize the window and watch it go from day to night.

+Variables are primarily used with colors, and that's how you used them here.
+But they can be given any value and used on any property.
+Your project looks great!

 # --hints--